michael-koller-91/michael-koller-91.github.io/blog/2025-05-27-solving-submodule-pointer-rebase-conflicts.md

 Here's what we'll do:
 1. Before we rebase in `sub`, we find all commits on `sub`'s dev branch to which a commit in `super`'s dev branch points.
     * In our example, we would find the commits "s4" and "s5".

 2. For every such commit, we make a new branch pointing to it.
 The branch name will contain the (pre-rebase) commit hash.
     * In our example, we would create two branches: pre-rebase-feb588c and pre-rebase-96ccceb

 3. We rebase in `sub` with the command `git rebase main --update-refs`.
 The argument `--update-refs` force-updates all branches that point to commits that are being rebased.
     * In our example, this would lead to the following `sub` graph:
-        ```git
+        ```
         * ca00e6c (HEAD -> dev, pre-rebase-96ccceb) s5
         * f1bb5d6 (pre-rebase-feb588c) s4
         * 2865633 (main) s3
         * a3f0de6 s2
         * a5dfe38 s1
         ```

-4. Whenever we get a submodule pointer merge conflict while rebasing in `super`, we get the old `sub`-commit to which the conflicting `super`-commit points, we find the corresponding `pre-rebase`-branch, and the commit to which the branch is pointing is the commit to which `super` should be pointing to solve the conflict.
+4. Whenever we get a submodule pointer merge conflict while rebasing in `super`, we get the old `sub`-commit to which the conflicting `super`-commit points, we find the corresponding `pre-rebase`-branch, and then the commit to which the branch is pointing is the commit to which `super` should be pointing to solve the conflict.
-    * In our example, when we do `git rebase dev` in `super`, we get a merge conflict while rebasing "m4: s4".
+    * In our example, when we do `git rebase main` in `super`, we get a merge conflict while rebasing "m4: s4".
 Git tells us that we have a submodule merge problem.
 So we get the commit hash `feb588c` to which "m4: s4" is currently pointing (we'll see how in a minute), then we find the corresponding branch `pre-rebase-feb588c` in the graph and read off `f1bb5d6` as the new commit hash for `feb588c`.

 5. Now that we have the new commit hash, we solve the merge conflict and continue rebasing.
     * In our example, we would
-        ```git
+        ```bash
         cd sub
         git checkout f1bb5d6
         cd ..
         git add sub
+        git commit
         git rebase --continue
         ```